marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/randomnumber.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: RANDOM_NUMBER, random number generation

 .. _random_number:

-.. index:: RANDOM_NUMBER

-.. index:: random number generation

 RANDOM_NUMBER --- Pseudo-random number
 **************************************